 Large severely sloped greens usually from back to front falling off on both sides with a hazard for being long.

-Evidence of design more pronounced in later work as opposed to a natural aesthetic in his early work.
+Evidence of design is more pronounced in later work as opposed to a natural aesthetic in his early work.

 - Aldeburgh Golf Club